-Found both in coastal and pelagic regions in all ocean of the world, the hammerhead shark is by far one of the most unique and distinct sharks in our oceans today.
-The scalloped species has four lobes between the eyes on the leading edge of the head, and the basis for their name.
-Their bodies are grey with lighter underbellies, known as countershading that is very common with offshore species.
+Found both in coastal and pelagic regions in all oceans of the world, the hammerhead shark is by far one of the most unique and distinct sharks in our oceans today.
+The scalloped species has four lobes between their eyes on the leading edge of the head and is the basis for their name.
+Their bodies are grey with lighter underbellies, which is known as countershading and is very common with offshore species.
 Adult scalloped hammerheads live offshore and come into shallower areas to pup.
-In the Hawaiian Islands, pupping grounds include Hilo Bay, Kāne’ohe Bay and Waimea Bay to name a few.
+In Hawaiian waters, pupping grounds include Hilo Bay, Kāne’ohe Bay, and Waimea Bay, to name a few.
 Hammerhead sharks have been recorded down as deep as 900 feet!

-In Hawai‘i, sharks were worshipped, cared for and protected as an ‘aumakua, or family deity while others viewed sharks as an important source of food and tools.
-Those who had the shark as their ‘aumakua wouldn’t hunt or eat shark.
-They believed their departed ancestors took the form of a shark, therefore would feed and protect the shark and in return the shark would protect the family.
-Shark stories are very frequent in Hawaiian literature and make a fascinating read.
-As cultural advisor to the Maui Ocean Center, Kahu Dane Maxwell blesses each shark that enters or leaves the park.
+In Hawai‘i, sharks were worshipped, cared for, and protected as an ‘aumakua, or family deities, while others viewed sharks as an important source of food and tools.
+Those who had the shark as their ‘aumakua wouldn’t hunt or eat sharks.
+They believed their departed ancestors took the form of a shark, and therefore would feed and protect the shark and in return, the shark would then protect the family.
+Shark stories are very frequent in Hawaiian literature and make for a fascinating read.
+Cultural advisor to the Maui Ocean Center, Kahu Dane Maxwell, blesses each shark that enters or leaves the park.

-*Due to the constant rotation of animals back to the ocean, the presence of any specific animal cannot be guaranteed.
+*Due to the constant rotation of animals back to the ocean, we cannot guarantee the presence of any specific animal.